EnigmaFusion1/EnigmaFusion1/README.md

 Hi, it's me.
 This is my profile.
 What do I do?
 Depends on who you ask.
 Either nothing or everything.

 Blender.
 Photoshop.
 Illustrator.
 Unity.
 Substance Painter.

-still stuck in java while learning some cpp with webgl/opengl projects. can you see them? no.
+java while learning some cpp with webgl/opengl projects. can you see them? no. learning about the McCumber Cube
 Modeling, creating games, and losing my braincells in university.

 What I'm listening to...